ScrappyHub/archive-recall/docs/15_vm_snapshots.md

   - target identifiers
   - integrity signals (if provider can supply)
   - optional exported artifact hashes if snapshot is materialized as a file

+  - ## Provider strategy (v1)
+Archive Recall supports multiple snapshot providers through the same contract.

+For v1 development, Archive Recall will ship a provider implementation for:
+- virtualbox (default baseline)

+Additional providers can be added without contract changes:
+- hyperv
+- vmware

+Provider selection is a policy decision:
+- policy may allow only a subset of providers
+- policy may deny restore even if create is allowed

 ## Events
 - SNAPSHOT_REQUESTED